Watch PAX West Insider now!

-How to play Monopoly (the right way): Rules, setup and how to win
+How to play Monopoly: rules, setup and how to win

 Ditch the house variants and avoid arguments with our recap of the classic board game's official rules.